polylang/polylang/readme.txt

 * Pro: Allow to export and import XLIFF files for string translations
 * Pro: Add the language switcher in the navigation block (experimental)
 * Pro: Replace dashicons by svg icons in the block editor
-* Pro: The Events Calendar: Add compatibility with Views V2 (only fors sites using only one domain)
+* Pro: The Events Calendar: Add compatibility with Views V2 (only for sites using only one domain)
 * Pro: Fix + icon displayed in the block editor sidebar when the user cannot create a translation
 * Add a warning section to the site health for posts and terms without languages #825
 * Require the simplexml extension in the site health if a wpml-config.xml is found #827